niamhmc99/DemonstratingSoftwareQualityCA/README.md

 **Develop - Survey_and_responses**

 This branch acts as the **develop branch** for my project.
 This defines the developing phase with the addition of feature branches created off it.
-It reflects the state of the latest development  delivered which is ready for the next release.
+It reflects the state of the latest development of code which is ready for the next release.
 This branch only accepts pull requests from feature branches.
 Once the code has reached a suitable state for it to be released to production it is merged back into the master branch.

 **Feature Branches**